mresti/grpc-workshop/Workshop-grpc-golang.md

 Let's start by defining a service for books!

-In the project directory `start`, create a new file called `books.proto` and add the following:
+In the project directory `start/books`, create a new file called `books.proto` and add the following:

 `books.proto`
 ```proto